 What depth of thought and personal integrity.
 It is rare when a person can have such discipline, restraint and self-awareness; especially when it comes to issues of personal ambition, self-promotion, prestige and power; and to know when a position can become too corrupting and self-destructive.
 His words and actions have remained etched in my memory and have stayed with me decades later.
 They have served as an important lesson to me about leadership and service.

-And so when he died on, February 7, 2021, it caught my attention and brought words back to my memory; especially at a time when political expediency and self interest has become more infective than the coronavirus.
+And so when he died on, February 7, 2021, it caught my attention and brought his words back to my memory; especially at a time when political expediency and self interest has become more infective than the coronavirus.
 The integrity, honor and moral fortitude that George Schultz exhibited as a public servant transcend political affiliation or ideological differences.
-So today I pause to honor the life and legacy of George Schulz, a person that I never met.
-Did I agree with everything he stood for or all of his political policies, ideologies or beliefs, no. But the principles that shaped him and made him the person that was has resonated with me; and his kind of integrity and virtue in public service will be missed.
+So today I pause to remember the life and legacy of George Schulz, a person that I never met.
+Did I agree with everything he stood for or all of his political views, positions or beliefs, no. But the principles that shaped him and made him the person that was resonated with me; and his kind of integrity and virtue in public service will be missed.

 It was Aeschylus who said, “God’s most lordly gift to man is decency of mind.”
 I thank God that George Schultz allowed the decency of God’s gift to shine through to me.